carpentries-incubator/pymarc_basics/_episodes/03-Parsing a MARC file.md

 - How to read a marc record with pymarc
 - Finding specific fields with pymarc
 - finding specific data with pymarc
+keypoints:
+- We can print out any field from a MARC record we are interested in.
+- We can search for specific information in a set of MARC records.
+- We understand how to explore fields, indicators and subfields in any MARC record.
 ---
 ## Episode 3: Parsing with pymarc